 "I had the guitar for about two months before hitting the road as LMFAO's Musical Director", Boyles says.
 After three years of extensive touring with the group which ended in 2013, David found himself dedicated to the 8 string exclusively, writing and woodshedding to make up for time away from the instrument.

 The hybrid guitar consists of the lower three strings of a bass and the top five strings of a guitar, each feeding separate amplifiers.
-Developed as a natural progression, this enables Boyles to pay both bass and guitar parts simultaneously.
-After catching virtuoso Charlie Hunter in 2009, the inventor of the 8 string concept, Boyles finally found his voice.
+Developed as a natural progression, this enables Boyles to play both bass and guitar parts simultaneously.
+After catching virtuoso Charlie Hunter in 2009, the inventor of the 8 string concept, Boyles found his voice.